 Section 7 describes the network development options that National Grid will consider when developing the NTS.

+Section 8.2.1 describes the Statutory Network Security Standard we adhere to.

 Appendix F gives a glossary of terms and acronyms commonly used in this document.

 Gas Planning and Operating Standards (GPOS): Changes and impact